gaal/golf/README.md

-# golf: Go one-liner fun.
+# golf: Go one-liner fun

 [![GoDev](https://img.shields.io/static/v1?label=godev&message=reference&color=00add8)][godev]

+Golf follows the tradition of shell, awk, and perl, letting you write Go programs as one-liners.

 Invoke golf with a snippet of Go code in the `-e` flag, which will be compiled and run for you.